jlaing700/electrical-workflow-intro/README.md

 # 2. GitHub-Work-Flow-Intro-Project Using GitHub Desktop App: https://desktop.github.com/

 For the sake of organization, create and name the folder in your desktop "Github".
 Create another folder within Github folder "Mechatronics 2022".
+Add a .txt file named "intro".
+Within that text file, tell us about you and what your goals are for Fall 2022 semester.